Myoclonus epilepsy with ragged-red fibers

 • Early recognition is important to prevent significant morbidity and mortality because the disease can now be treated successfully by administration of the prodrug droxidopa. |

-The major clinical feature of dopamine beta-hydroxylase deficiency is chronic hypotension, with a devastating orthostatic hypotension being characteristic in adults (45).
-There are, however, a multitude of conditions that can lead to acute or chronic orthostatic hypotension, including drug toxicities, the autonomic neuropathies, baroreceptor dysfunction, paroxysmal autonomic syncopes, endocrine disorders, vascular insufficiency, hypovolemic disorders, and neurodegenerative disorders (eg, Lewy body dementia, multisystem atrophy) (30; 45).
-In addition, orthostatic intolerance has been reported in a patient with a norepinephrine-transporter deficiency (48).
-In many cases the clinical history and physical examination will point to the underlying cause (46; 45).
-It is important to exclude drug-induced orthostatic hypotension, as can occur, for example, with the use of marijuana, antihypertensive agents, diuretics, nitrates, alpha1-blockers (prazosin, doxazosin, terazosin, and tamsulosin), tricyclic antidepressants, antipsychotics, and carbidopa-levodopa and dopamine agonists (45).
+The major clinical feature of dopamine beta-hydroxylase deficiency is chronic hypotension, with devastating orthostatic hypotension being characteristic in adults (48).
+However, a multitude of conditions can lead to acute or chronic orthostatic hypotension, including drug toxicities, autonomic neuropathies, baroreceptor dysfunction, paroxysmal autonomic syncope, endocrine disorders, vascular insufficiency, hypovolemic disorders, and neurodegenerative disorders (eg, Lewy body dementia, multisystem atrophy) (32; 48).
+In addition, orthostatic intolerance has been reported in a patient with a norepinephrine-transporter deficiency (51).
+The clinical history and physical examination will often point to the underlying cause (49; 48).
+It is important to exclude drug-induced orthostatic hypotension, as can occur, for example, with the use of marijuana, antihypertensive agents, diuretics, nitrates, alpha1-blockers (prazosin, doxazosin, terazosin, and tamsulosin), tricyclic antidepressants, antipsychotics, and carbidopa-levodopa and dopamine agonists (48).

-The Riley-Day syndrome is a familial dysautonomia affecting mainly Ashkenazi Jews (41), and orthostatic hypotension is only 1 of the widespread abnormalities within the central and peripheral nervous systems in this disorder.
-These patients have poor or absent axon flare reaction to intradermal histamine, miosis after conjunctival instillation of methacholine, absence of fungiform papillae on the tongue, abnormal tear production, problems with taste and smell, decreased or absent reflexes, and poor motor coordination (34).
+The Riley-Day syndrome is a familial dysautonomia almost exclusively affecting Ashkenazi Jews (44), and orthostatic hypotension is only one of the widespread abnormalities within the central and peripheral nervous systems in this disorder.
+These patients have poor or absent axon flare reaction to intradermal histamine, miosis after conjunctival instillation of methacholine, absence of fungiform papillae on the tongue, abnormal tear production, problems with taste and smell, decreased or absent reflexes, and poor motor coordination (36).
 In contrast, patients with dopamine beta-hydroxylase deficiency have a normal histamine response, no reaction to methacholine, normal tongue papillae, normal tearing, normal senses of taste and smell, intact deep tendon reflexes, and normal coordination.
-Furthermore, dopamine beta-hydroxylase deficiency has never been identified in Ashkenazi Jews (43).
+Furthermore, dopamine beta-hydroxylase deficiency has never been identified in Ashkenazi Jews (46).

-Two families have been identified with a disorder resembling dopamine beta-hydroxylase deficiency (54).
+Two families have been identified with a disorder closely resembling dopamine beta-hydroxylase deficiency (57).
 As in dopamine beta-hydroxylase deficiency, norepinephrine and epinephrine concentrations were low, but plasma dopamine beta-hydroxylase activity was normal, and the DBH gene had no mutations.
 Pathogenic homozygous mutations in the gene encoding cytochrome b561 (CYB561) were identified in both families; a missense variant c.262G>A, p.Gly88Arg in exon 3 was identified in the Dutch family, and a nonsense mutation (c.131G> A, p.Trp44*) in exon 2 was identified in the American family.
-The defective CYB561 protein results in a shortage of ascorbate inside the catecholamine secretory vesicles, which in turn results in a functional dopamine beta-hydroxylase deficiency.
+The defective CYB561 protein results in a shortage of ascorbate inside the catecholamine secretory vesicles, resulting in a functional dopamine beta-hydroxylase deficiency.
+Like dopamine beta-hydroxylase deficiency, this disorder responds to droxidopa.

 Menkes disease is a neurodegenerative disorder of copper metabolism.
-As dopamine beta-hydroxylase requires copper for activity, the plasma and cerebrospinal fluid catechol pattern in Menkes disease can be similar to that seen in dopamine beta-hydroxylase deficiency (22).
-Clinically, however, the 2 diseases are easily separated, as Menkes patients usually die between the ages of 6 months and 3 years, have focal cerebral and cerebellar degeneration, show early growth retardation and mental retardation, and have characteristic "kinky" pale hair.
+Because dopamine beta-hydroxylase requires copper for activity, the plasma and cerebrospinal fluid catechol pattern in Menkes disease may resemble that seen in dopamine beta-hydroxylase deficiency (24).
+In particular, there are high concentrations of dopamine, dopamine precursors (eg, DOPA), and dopamine metabolites (eg, DOPAC) in plasma and CSF, approximately normal concentrations of norepinephrine, and low concentrations of norepinephrine metabolites (eg, DHPG).
+Clinically, the two diseases are easily separated because Menkes patients usually die between 6 months and 3 years of age, have focal cerebral and cerebellar degeneration, show early growth retardation and mental retardation, and have characteristic "kinky" pale hair.

 A beneficial response to the norepinephrine prodrug dl-dihydroxyphenylserine (L-DOPS, droxidopa) is also diagnostic. |

-In dopamine beta-hydroxylase deficiency, levels of norepinephrine and epinephrine and their metabolites are very low or absent in plasma, cerebrospinal fluid, and urine (55).
-In contrast, plasma dopamine concentrations are 5- to 10-fold elevated, and there is a 2- to 3-fold increase in L-dopa (55).
-Normally the plasma of the norepinephrine-to-dopamine ratio is around 10, but in patients with dopamine beta-hydroxylase deficiency it is below 0.1 (43).
+In dopamine beta-hydroxylase deficiency, levels of norepinephrine and epinephrine and their metabolites are very low or absent in plasma, cerebrospinal fluid, and urine (58).
+In contrast, plasma dopamine concentrations are elevated 5- to 10-fold, and there is a 2- to 3-fold increase in L-dopa (58).
+Normally the plasma of the norepinephrine-to-dopamine ratio is around 10, but in patients with dopamine beta-hydroxylase deficiency, it is below 0.1 (46).
 A norepinephrine-to-dopamine ratio of less than 0.1 is probably diagnostic for the disease without further tests; however, supporting information can be obtained by measurement of catechols in urine or CSF.
 Reduced or absent levels of norepinephrine and its metabolites (normetanephrine, vanillylmandelic acid, and 3-methoxy-4-hydroxyphenolglycol) combined with elevated levels of L-dopa, dopamine, and its metabolites (homovanillic acid and dihydroxyphenylacetic acid) provide further supporting diagnostic evidence.

 Skin biopsy and microneurography may be helpful in diagnosis, particularly when routine autonomic tests produce equivocal results (13).